-Upon your acceptance to M4C, we'll begin the onboarding process where you learn about the expectations asked of you from the organization and the individual track you'll be joining.
+Upon your acceptance to M4C, we'll begin the onboarding process where you learn about the expectations asked of you from the organization and the individual project you'll be joining.
 In the weeks after, we'll enable you with the resources needed to start contributing to your community.

-Can I do multiple tracks?
+Can I do multiple projects?

-At this time, we allow students to only participate in one track to guarantee a manageable workload.
+At this time, we allow students to only participate in one project to guarantee a manageable workload.
 However, a chapter can participate in multiple tracks by dedicating a "subteam" for each track.
 Each subteam must have different team members.